 Next the Planning Commission heard items of interest updates:

 - Transportation – Mike Winslow reported the City has been awarded grant funding for extending the sidewalk on the north side of Main Street from Macdonough Drive to the Otter Creek Bridge.
 He also noted the recent public forum for the Triangle Bike Loop project was well-attended.
 Finally he stated there will be a workshop on the Transportation Climate Initiative to be held on Wednesday September 18 at 2PM at the Addison County Regional Planning Commission.

 - Stormwater – Mike Winslow reported the Addison Northwest School District has chosen to not pursue any stormwater mitigation grant funding at this time.

 - Energy Planning – Cheryl Brinkman reported the Energy Committee of the Addison County Regional Planning Commission would start reviewing Enhanced Energy Plans.
 She said she expected they would schedule a review of our plan in early 2020.
 She also noted that there soon may be grant funding to establish municipal energy committees and she would keep the group informed as that develops.

-Under new business, Danelle Birong announced she has been chosen to be the communications point person for the upcoming Main Street paving project.
-She will liaise between VTrans, the City, The Vergennes Partnership and local businesses as the project evolves.
+Under new business, Danelle Birong announced she has volunteered to be the communications point person for the upcoming Main Street paving project.
+She will liaise between the City, The Vergennes Partnership and local businesses as the project evolves.